 A financial aid pre-read is typically encouraged by the college coach as a means of providing prospects with a “ballpark” figure to what the family can expect to pay for a college education in the first year.
-It is important that the family request a pre-read early in the recruiting process.
+It is important that the family request a pre-read early in the recruiting process, for that’d go a long way in the student’s clep prep.
 Financial aid pre-reads, which will be handled directly by the office of financial aid, take approximately 2 weeks to complete.

 Be advised that college coaches can be “stingy” in determining which prospects and families receive financial aid pre-reads.
 You give yourself the best chance to cross this hurdle by firstly convincing Coach that you have the academic and athletic credentials to successfully impact the institution and secondly, show sincerity in your interest in the program.

 The non-scholarship option for prospects may appear daunting, but considering the long term benefits, these considerations can be very viable.
 Although identified in Admissions as having a special talent, athletes are treated as any other candidate and will be expected to maintain excellence in the classroom.
 College coaches can be strong proponents with financial aid pre-reads, but only with potentially impact prospects and families that show sincere interest.
 In the final analysis, the families who embrace the “big picture” will give themselves the best chance in arriving at the right college choice.